-2600: Tobacco Use Screening and Follow-up for People with Serious Mental Illness or Alcohol or Other Drug Dependence: Recommended
+2600 Tobacco Use Screening and Follow-up for People with Serious Mental Illness or Alcohol or Other Drug Dependence: Endorsed

 Description: The percentage of patients 18 years and older with a serious mental illness or alcohol or other drug dependence who received a screening for tobacco use and follow-up for those identified as a current tobacco user.
 Two rates are reported.
 Rate 1: The percentage of patients 18 years and older with a diagnosis of serious mental illness who received a screening for tobacco use and follow-up for those identified as a current tobacco user.
 Rate 2: The percentage of adults 18 years and older with a diagnosis of alcohol or other drug dependence who received a screening for tobacco use and follow-up for those identified as a current tobacco user.
+Note: The percentage of adults 18 years and older with a diagnosis of alcohol or other drug dependence who received a screening for tobacco use and follow-up for those identified as a current tobacco user.
 Note: The proposed health plan measure is adapted from an existing provider-level measure for the general population (Preventive Care & Screening: Tobacco Use: Screening & Cessation Intervention NQF #0028).
-This measure is currently stewarded by the AMA-PCPI and used in the Physician Quality Reporting System; Measure Type: Process; Level of Analysis: Health Plan; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Behavioral Health/Psychiatric: Outpatient; Data Source: Administrative claims, Electronic Clinical Data, Paper Medical Records measure is part of a group of health plan measures for patients with behavioral health conditions that assess prevention and monitoring for general medical conditions.
+This measure is currently stewarded by the AMA-PCPI and used in the Physician Quality Reporting System; Measure Type: Process; Level of Analysis: Health Plan; Setting of Care: Ambulatory Care : Clinician Office/Clinic, Behavioral Health/Psychiatric: Outpatient; Data Source: Administrative claims, Electronic Clinical Data, Paper Medical Records

+This is a newly submitted measure for endorsement and will be used by the National Committee for Quality Assurance (NCQA) in its HEDIS program to assess Medicaid health plan performance.
+This measure is part of a group of health plan measures for patients with behavioral health conditions that assess prevention and monitoring for general medical conditions.
 In its review, the Committee noted that current evidence indicates pharmacotherapy for alcohol is most effective when it also includes counseling.
 The developer explained that as the measure assesses both serious mental illness (SMI) and alcohol and other drug dependence (AOD) populations, allowing the flexibility of using medication or counseling to meet the measure helps reduce burden on providers.
 The Committee raised concerns about the high rates of missing records, noting that this presents a challenge for the generalizability of the population.
 The Committee also expressed that the pediatric population should be included in the denominator of this measure.
-As this measure is based on administrative claims data the Committee expressed no concerns regarding the feasibility of this measure and also noted that this measure is widely used in routine care.
-Ultimately the Committee agreed to recommend this measure for endorsement.
+As this measure is based on administrative claims data, the Committee expressed no concerns regarding the feasibility of this measure and also noted that this measure is widely used in routine care.
+Ultimately, the Committee agreed to recommend this measure for endorsement.